About Herbalist Ginny Kemp MNIMH MCPP | The Herb Clinic

 BOOK AN APPOINTMENT: Call Ginny on 07736829755 OR EMAIL GINNY.KEMP@THEHERBCLINIC.CO.UK

-The Herb Clinic is run by Ginny Kemp, an experienced Medical Herbalist registered with the National Institute of Medical Herbalists (NIMH) and the College of Practitioners of Phytotherapy (CPP) who is also a member of Council for the CPP.
-The Herb Clinic is conveniently located in Stamford (at The Broad Street Practice) and Tilton on The Hill, whereby we see patients from Lincolnshire, Rutland, Leicestershire, Cambridgeshire, Northamptonshire and beyond.
+The Herb Clinic is run by Ginny Kemp, an experienced Medical Herbalist registered with the National Institute of Medical Herbalists (NIMH) and the College of Practitioners of Phytotherapy (CPP) who is also a member of Council for the CPP and sits on the Board of Directors of The European Herbal & Traditional Medicine Practitioners Association (EHTPA).
+The Herb Clinic is conveniently located in Stamford (at The Broad Street Practice), Tur Langton (at The Manor), and Tilton on The Hill, where Ginny see’s patients from Lincolnshire, Rutland, Leicestershire, Cambridgeshire, Northamptonshire and beyond.